angm17/angpastes/readme.md

 # AngPastes

-Very simple project made with express, mongodb and bootstrap 4 (And FontAwesome.js).
+A very simple project made with express, mongodb for the backend and EJS + bootstrap 4 and FontAwesome.js for the Frontend.